What is EFT?

 Research shows that 70 - 75 percent of couples successfully move from distress to re-connection!
 It also shows that 90 percent of couples show significant improvement when utilizing EFT.
 Not only does it work, but it lasts.
 Couples have reported that positive communication changes and the deeper connection have remained years after completing EFT.

 EFT also works across a wide range of issues, from addiction to depression to infidelity.
 Research shows significant improvements were made in both the bond and the issues individuals experienced.
-For more information about EFT and to learn more about past and current research, please visit www.iceeft.com.
+Enjoy the video below for more information on EFT.